 From 1 April 2019 properties that have been continuously unoccupied for 12 months or more may be subject to an empty property surcharge (200% Council Tax charge).

 For more details, click on the category in the related content which best describes the reason for the property being empty.

-If you, or a member of your household is no longer entitled to a discount or exemption because circumstances have changed, please let us know.
+If you, or a member of your household is no longer entitled to a discount or exemption on your Council Tax because your circumstances have changed, please tell us by completing our online form.

-However, if you also need to report a change to the number of people resident in your household, please see our Changes to your household page.
+If you need to report a change to the number of people resident in your household, please see our Changes to your household page.